MHickey2/Wannabe-Healthy/README.md

 -  Thank you to my mentor Brian Macharia for your guidance and support.
 -  Thank you Kasia Bogucka for your support and help during my Technical Crisis.
+-  Thank you Tara Helberg for helping me to figure out the inclusion of the Summernote Editor in the forms.
 -  Thank you to everyone in Tutor Support who helped with issues with coding.
 -  Thank you to the Code Institute Support Team, for your assistance and support with my technical issues.